codingatkca/interview_experience/README.md

 # Ops Fundamental
 ----------------------------------
 - **Association** [two object relation ship]
--  Assocation can be referred to as **composition** when one object owns the other object
+-  Assocation can be referred to as **composition** when one object owns the other object (Car owns Engin)
--  Assocation can be referred to as **Aggregation** when one object just used other object
+-  Assocation can be referred to as **Aggregation** when one object just used other object (Team has player/School has students)

 # Latest Java 11 features
 ----------------------------